-Made with a diary free enchilada cashew cream, these Whole30 bacon enchilada jalapeño poppers are the perfect party appetizer made with only 5 ingredients!
+Made with a dairy free enchilada cashew cream, these Whole30 bacon enchilada jalapeño poppers are the perfect party appetizer made with only 5 ingredients!
 A quick and easy dish that’s perfect for summer get togethers and game day.

 Neighborhood get togethers are a lot of pressure for food bloggers.
 Everyone expects something pretty bomb from me when we all bring a dish to share.
 Typically I rise to the occasion, but only when I have some time to plan.
 And go grocery shopping.
 And have help with the kids.
 And am feeling creative.
 Just all that…no biggie.

 Even with all that pressure, I still pretty much live for outings in my hood.
-Yes, theres’s lots of food and wine and laughter.
+Yes, there’s lots of food and wine and laughter.
 But more importantly, the kids entertain each other and run around like crazy people.
 It’s sort of like a built-in babysitter that wears your children out so you don’t have to.
 Glorious guys, glorious.
 Even the baby was a piece of cake – just sitting on the grass, watching the older kids screaming with delight, dancing to the Trolls soundtrack, making complete chaotic messes of all of our garages.
 Neighborhood gatherings are my jam.

 So when I texted the group that I was bringing bacon jalapeño poppers, the stream of appropriate and inappropriate gif’s ranging from Babe the pig to hot dogs raining from the sky made the pressure even greater to get these right.
 Especially because I didn’t tell them I was making a dairy free, paleo, or even more ‘out there’ – a Whole30 bacon enchilada jalapeño poppers version of a classic favorite.
 I mean, can you even imagine the gif texts I’d get if I said, “oh hey guys I’m going to bring this traditional junk food appetizer but it will be a super clean version…and don’t TP my house”?!